 Kutaisi Gay Travel Tips

 Learning a few basic Russian phrases before setting off to Georgia will be super helpful.
 Many people do not speak English.
 As Georgia is a post-Soviet country, Russian is the default language when someone does not speak the local Georgian language.

 Usually, you will be able to get by talking about anything related to your accommodation.
 But for more complicated topics, you may not have much luck with English.

 Babbel subscriptions are super cheap and their app makes learning some language basics easy.
 The most you’ll pay is $14 per month!
 Plus, it gets even cheaper if you choose a multi-month package.

 How to Get to Kutaisi

 The company Georgian Bus offers shared vans that shuttle travelers toward the city center.
-The Kutaisi airport is not very close to the actual city of Kutaisi.
-You will need to arrange transport in advance.
+The Kutaisi airport is not so close to the actual city of Kutaisi, so arrange bus transport in advance.

 Georgia has faced very recent battles regarding marriage equality.
 In 2016, there was a movement to redefine the current gender-neutral constitutional language to instead expressly state that marriage should exist between a man and a woman.

 This crisis received extreme backlash from the international community.
 However, the parliament went on to pass the proposal, a large defeat to the LGBT population.

 Anti-LGBT sentiment is extremely high in Georgia.
 Polls from 2011 on social attitudes showed that more than 90% of Georgians think homosexuality is completely unacceptable.